efiliba/burst-sms-test/README.md

 ```

 ## ToDo
-Finish the unit tests (only stubs created)
+- Finish the unit tests (only stubs created)
+- Add validation for text message length